TheGamerCodes/Data-Analysis/README.md

 # Data-Science
-Activities in the Data Science Pipeline
+This Repo presents some of the Activities in the Data Science Pipeline using Python